-The reclamation deposit consists of an interest-bearing guaranteed investment certificate that secures a stand-by letter of credit in the amount of \$1,000,000 with the Canada-Newfoundland and Labrador Offshore Petroleum Board ("C-NLOPB").
-The guaranteed investment certificate has a maturity of December 24, 2016, and bears interest at 0.40%.
+The reclamation deposit consisted of an interest-bearing guaranteed investment certificate that secures a stand-by letter of credit in the amount of \$1,000,000 with the Canada-Newfoundland and Labrador Offshore Petroleum Board ("C-NLOPB").
+The guaranteed investment certificate had a maturity of December 24, 2016, and bore interest at 0.40%.
 The letter of credit was issued to the C-NLOPB for any future environmental remediation work that may be required with respect to the areas covered by exploration license #1070.

-In March 2016, the C-NLOPB returned the stand-by letter of credit in the amount of \$1,000,000 to the Company as a result of the new financial responsibility regime taking effect on February 26, 2016.
-The Company is in the process of filing financial documents under the new regime with the C-NLOPB that will require the Company to post a new stand-by letter of credit not to exceed \$100,000.
+In March 2016, the C-NLOPB returned the stand-by letter of credit in the amount of \$1,000,000 to the Company as a result of new regulations taking effect on February 26, 2016.
+The Company posted a \$50,000 deposit with the Department of Natural Resources of Newfoundland and Labrador in August 2016 as part of the new financial responsibility regime.